Are you sure that you want to reset your progress, response and chat data for all sections in this course? This action cannot be undone.

 If triangles meet at every vertex, we get the Icosahedron.
 It has faces. (“Icosa” means “twenty” in Greek.)

-If triangles meet at every vertex, something different happens: we simply get ,instead of a 3-dimensional polyhedron.
+If triangles meet at every vertex, something different happens: we simply get ,instead of a three-dimensional polyhedron.

 And seven or more triangles at every vertex also don’t produce new polyhedra: there is not enough space around a vertex, to fit that many triangles.